-Leading up to the COP26 summit in November 2021, Jubilee Centre is publishing a series of blog posts on various aspects of climate change.
-The different authors will be on a panel together at our online Facing the Climate Crisis event on October 20th, where they will seek to model a generous conversation around climate action, which is often portrayed in divisive terms.
+Leading up to the COP26 summit in November 2021, Jubilee Centre published a series of blog posts on various aspects of climate change.
+The different authors were on a panel together at our online Facing the Climate Crisis event in October 2021.
 This is the first of two posts thinking through some of the challenges of climate change from a Christian perspective.
 The second post can be found here.

 In 1974, the Nobel Laureate Richard Feynman spoke on Cargo cult science with the subtitle: Some remarks on science, pseudoscience, and learning how to not fool yourself.
 An outstanding scientist and communicator, he urged students with a good theory to keep looking for evidence that it might be wrong.
 The paradox of good science is that the more we doubt and test our conclusions, the safer they are.

 When the Cavendish Laboratory was opened in Cambridge in 1874, it bore a Latin inscription that translates as: ‘Great are the works of the Lord; they are pondered by all who delight in them.’
 (Psalm 111:2, NIV)

 Like a dance in a Jane Austen novel, where people link up a while and then draw back, Christians have historically oscillated between trust in, and scepticism of, science.
 Faith that a Creator would behave logically drove early scientists to seek patterns: Kepler, for instance, appealed to the platonic solids and even to musical scales to model planetary pathways.
 Connecting music and maths with celestial motion was a leap of faith and, eventually, he found the formulae that made him famous.